syncfusion-content/wpf-docs/wpf/Docking/Pattern-and-Practices.md

 So, far implementations will work as expected for an ItemsControl.
 Since `DockingManager` is not an ItemsControl, we need a region adapter to notify that regions should be mapped into Children property.

 1. Create a ClassLibrary project for defining the region adapter and the class should inherit from `RegionAdapterBase` class.
 In that override the methods, `Adapt` and `CreateRegion`.
+There are three types of region class to create a region based on the `ContentControlRegionAdapter`, `ItemsControlRegionAdapter` and `SelectorRegionAdapter` as follows:

+* SingleActiveRegion - The Region that allows a maximum of one active view at a time.
+* AllActiveRegion - The Region that keeps all the views in it as active and de-activation of views are not allowed.
+* Region - The Region that allows multiple active views and and de-activation of views are allowed.

 In Adapt method, add the regions to DockingManager.Children whenever the regions collection is changed as shown below:

 {% tabs %}